-© Essential Services Commission 2017
+© Essential Services Commission 2018

-This work, Consultation paper - draft guidance for Western Water's 2018 price review, is licensed under a Creative Commons Attribution 4.0 licence [creativecommons.org/licenses/by/4.0].
+This work, Guidance - Western Water's 2018 water price review, is licensed under a Creative Commons Attribution 4.0 licence [creativecommons.org/licenses/by/4.0].
 You are free to re-use the work under that licence, on the condition that you credit the Essential Services Commission as author, indicate if changes were made and comply with the other licence terms.